intersystems/Samples-Integration-RedLights/README.md

 This sample assumes you already have an instance.
 If you do not yet have one, you can visit: [Get InterSystems IRIS](https://learning.intersystems.com/course/view.php?name=Get%20InterSystems%20IRIS).

 ---
+## LOADING DATA: Using InterSystems Learning Labs and a marketplace Evalution Edition (GCP, Azure, or AWS)

+This sample is already pre-loaded in these instances.

-## LOADING DATA: For instances running in GCP, Azure, or AWS Community Edition
+## LOADING DATA: For instances running in a marketplace Community Edition (GCP, Azure, or AWS)

 1) Get the sample data and run the setup scripts

 	`iris load https://github.com/intersystems/Samples-Integration-RedLights`

-## LOADING DATA: Using InterSystems Learning Labs and GCP, Azure, or AWS Evalution Editions

-This sample is already pre-loaded in these instances.

 ## LOADING DATA: Using a local instance